MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2016-07-19-dumping-modifying-active-directory-database-bootable-flash-drive.md

 <!--more-->

-> DISCLAIMER: Features exposed through the&nbsp;DSInternals module are not supported by&nbsp;Microsoft and&nbsp;it&nbsp;is&nbsp;therefore not intended to&nbsp;be&nbsp;used in&nbsp;production environments.
+> DISCLAIMER: Features exposed through the&nbsp;DSInternals module are&nbsp;not supported by&nbsp;Microsoft and&nbsp;it&nbsp;is&nbsp;therefore not intended to&nbsp;be&nbsp;used in&nbsp;production environments.
 Improper use might cause irreversible damage to&nbsp;domain controllers or&nbsp;negatively impact domain security.

 ## Required access